This article has been updated from a previous version.

-Although it’s not mandatory, rental insurance for tenants has many benefits — mainly that it protects you and your personal belongings.
+Although it’s not mandatory (unless explicitly required by your landlord), tenant insurance (or renter’s insurance) has many benefits.
+For one, it protects you and your personal belongings from unforeseen events and even third-party liabilities.
 Your landlord’s insurance will not cover you if a fire, theft, or any other hazard occurs in your rental unit.
-Without this coverage, you’ll be on the hook for damages, which can be very costly, especially if you’re on a tight budget or aren’t earning an income while completing your studies.
+Without this coverage, you’ll be on the hook for damages, which can be very costly, especially if you’re on a tight budget.

-Can you split renters insurance in a shared house?
+Can you split tenant insurance in a shared house?

-Unlike immediate family members who live together, a renters insurance policy will not automatically cover you and your roommate(s).
-The good news is that some insurance companies allow policyholders to list individuals on their tenant insurance policy even if they’re not related.
+Unlike with immediate family members who live together, a tenant insurance policy will not automatically cover you and your roommate(s).
+However, some insurance companies allow policyholders to list individuals on their tenant insurance policy even if they’re not related.

-There might be limits on how many roommates can be listed on one policy.
-If you live with two or more people, each of you will need to check with your insurance provider if it’s possible to be on the same policy (and pay into the same rent insurance cost).
+There might be limits on how many people can be listed on one policy.
+If you live with roommates, all of you will need to check with your insurance provider to see if it’s possible to be on the same policy and share the insurance premium.

-The main advantage of sharing this expense is splitting the cost, making tenant insurance quite cheap.
 Plus, there’s no extra charge to add a roommate to your policy.
-Your premium will only increase if you increase your rental insurance coverage in some way, such as adding an endorsement for jewelry or other valuable items.
+However, your premium could only increase if you choose to increase your rental insurance coverage to accommodate the value of their belongings or by adding an additional endorsement for jewelry or other valuable items.

-Should you share renters insurance with a roommate?
+Should you share tenant insurance with a roommate?

 And that coverage “follows you anywhere in the world,” says Lacroix.

-“Generally speaking, if somebody were to sue you for something like that, you’re likely looking at hundreds of thousands, maybe a million or a couple of million dollars.
+“Generally speaking, if somebody were to sue you for something like that, you’re likely looking at hundreds of thousands, maybe a million or more.
 And that’s where the policy is really protecting you from that financial devastation.”